-A great deal of work has been completed by council officers to find cost savings and this is reflected in the 2021-2022 annual budget.
-Rate increases have been capped at 1.50% in line with the Victorian Government's Fair Go Rates System.
+A great deal of work has been completed by council officers to find cost savings and this is reflected in the 2022-2023 budget.
+Rate increases have been capped at 1.75% in line with the Victorian Government's Fair Go Rates System.
 Despite the financial challenge this poses, council is determined to maintain and enhance its services, while working within the cap.
-In continuing council's efforts to keep financial pressure on the community to a minimum, the rate for general residential, commercial and industrial rates has been increased by \\\ per cent for the 2021-2022 financial year, below the cap.
-Along with this, the cost for garbage collection on an 80-litre bin has only increased by \\\ cents for 2021-2022.
+In continuing council's efforts to keep financial pressure on the community to a minimum, the rate for general residential, commercial and industrial rates has been increased by \\ per cent for the 2022-2023 financial year, below the cap.
+Along with this, the cost for garbage collection on an 80-litre bin has only increased by \\ cents for 2022-2023.
 Council will also fund several new initiatives and will allocate additional funds to renew the council's infrastructure.